Mylifeismyhome/WinNet/extern/OpenSSL/src/openssl-master/INSTALL.md

     AR, CC, CXX, CROSS_COMPILE, HASHBANGPERL, PERL, RANLIB, RC, and WINDRES

-For example, the following command will not see -DBAR:
+For example, the following command will not see `-DBAR`:

-    CPPFLAGS=-DBAR ./config -DCOOKIE
+    $ CPPFLAGS=-DBAR ./Configure -DCOOKIE

 However, the following will see both set variables:

-    CC=gcc CROSS_COMPILE=x86_64-w64-mingw32- ./config -DCOOKIE
+    $ CC=gcc CROSS_COMPILE=x86_64-w64-mingw32- ./Configure -DCOOKIE

-If CC is set, it is advisable to also set CXX to ensure both the C and C++ compiler are in the same "family".
-This becomes relevant with 'enable-external-tests' and 'enable-buildtest-c++'.
+If `CC` is set, it is advisable to also set `CXX` to ensure both the C and C++ compiler are in the same "family".
+This becomes relevant with `enable-external-tests` and `enable-buildtest-c++`.

-### Reconfigure ###
+### Reconfigure

     reconf
     reconfigure

 Reconfigure from earlier data.

-This fetches the previous command line options and environment from data saved in "configdata.pm" and runs the configuration process again, using these options and environment.
-Note: NO other option is permitted together with "reconf".
-This means that you also MUST use "./Configure" (or what corresponds to that on non-Unix platforms) directly to invoke this option.
+This fetches the previous command line options and environment from data saved in `configdata.pm` and runs the configuration process again, using these options and environment.
+Note: NO other option is permitted together with `reconf`.
 Note: The original configuration saves away values for ALL environment variables that were used, and if they weren't defined, they are still saved away with information that they weren't originally defined.
 This information takes precedence over environment variables that are defined when reconfiguring.

 Displaying configuration data
 -----------------------------

-The configuration script itself will say very little, and finishes by creating "configdata.pm".
+The configuration script itself will say very little, and finishes by creating `configdata.pm`.
 This perl module can be loaded by other scripts to find all the configuration data, and it can also be used as a script to display all sorts of configuration data in a human readable form.